Jump to Way of St. Francis Stages

 Piazza Giacomo Matteotti, day six on the Way of St. Francis, from Città di Castello to PietralungaPiazza Giacomo Matteotti, Città di Castello

-As you face the bright yellow municipal building shown above, look to your right and find a narrow street called the Corso Vittorio Emanuele, shown below.
+When you arrive into the Piazza Giacomo Matteotti shown above, look to your right and find a narrow street called the Corso Vittorio Emanuele, shown below.
 Turn right onto this street by the Caffetteria Corso.
-The cafe tables block the entrance to this street, so you must look closely to find it.
+The cafe tables may be blocking the entrance to this street, so you must look closely to find it.
 It had these nice flags when we passed through.

 Follow the Corso Vittorio EmanueleFollow the Corso Vittorio Emanuele